jrmtoubRHL/PokerProMaster_HUD/readme.md

 ### Disclamer:
 - `This project is not finished, i stopped working on it as i notice a ` [comercial launch](https://hand2note.com/PokerMaster)`from good developpers..
-Even though the hardest challenges were solved, it would have required a more of work (Specially the license stuff (code obfuscation), some performance tweaks as well as a lot of tests/debugging) `
+Even though the hardest challenges were solved, it would have required a lot more work (Specially the license stuff (code obfuscation), some performance tweaks as well as a lot of tests/debugging.`

 - All the OCR part was done, but not incluyed as i will probably open-sourced it later as an independent module.